Making Tomato Basil Sauce

 - Reduce the flame to low and allow the tomatoes to cook in their juices, stirring frequently and checking that the sauce does not catch at the bottom of the pan.

-- In about an hour and a half, the sauce will thicken and reduce to about half its original quantity. if you are making a lesser quantity, eg 2 cups of tomatoes to make 1 cup of sauce, the sauce would take lesser time, about 45 minutes.
+- In about an hour, the sauce will thicken and reduce to about half its original quantity. if you are making a lesser quantity, eg 2 cups of tomatoes to make 1 cup of sauce, the sauce would take lesser time, about 45 minutes.
+Remember to keep the sauce on low heat and to stir it frequently.

 - Season with a pinch of salt and the pepper, stir and transfer to a cool bowl so that the sauce does not continue to cook.